 For the calculation of withdrawals, working days are considered Monday to Friday (excluding holidays).
 If the standardized add, drop, withdrawal, or withdraw/failed period occurs on a weekend or holiday, the calculation of withdrawals will be the working day preceding the weekend or holiday.

-Students who wish to transfer to another college program should submit an application for admission and an application fee.
+Students who wish to transfer to another college program must submit an application for admission and an application fee.
 See the Admissions Process for further details.

 The college offers programs and courses in accordance with anticipated demand.
 In the event that programs or courses are postponed or cancelled, the college provides as much notice as possible to its prospective students.
 In the event the college cancels a program or course, a full refund will be issued to the student.